infrae/fcrepo/src/fcrepo/README.txt

  * rights

 Fedora has a query syntax where you can enter one or more conditions, separated by space.
 Objects matching all conditions will be returned.

-A condition is a field (choose from the field names on the left) followed by an operator, followed by a value.
+A condition is a field (choose from the field names above) followed by an operator, followed by a value.

 The = operator will match if the field's entire value matches the value given.
 The ~ operator will match on phrases within fields, and accepts the ? and * wildcards.
 The <, >, <=, and >= operators can be used with numeric values, such as dates.